poissonconsulting/shinybisonpic/inst/helpfiles/map.md

 ##### Usage

-- Select the location name from the drop-down menu to highlight the point on the map
+- Select the location name from the drop-down menu to highlight the point on the map.
-- Click on a point on the map to find the name and coordinates for that point
+- Click on a point on the map to find the name and coordinates for that point.
-- Use your mouse or arrow keys to move around the map
+- Use your mouse or arrow keys to move around the map.
-- Use the +/- buttons at the top left of the map or scroll with your mouse to zoom in and out
+- Use the +/- buttons at the top left of the map or scroll with your mouse to zoom in and out.
-- Select the map type at top left of the map underneath the +/- buttons to switch between map types
+- Select the map type at top left of the map underneath the +/- buttons to switch between map types.

 ##### Troubleshooting